c0d3sh3lf/nmap-mcp-python/README.md

 Manifests are in k8s/.
 Create a secret for API key and apply deployment.yaml and service.yaml.
 See k8s/secret.yaml for example.

 ## Endpoints
+* `POST /auth/login` — For generating authentication tokens based on credentials
+* `POST /auth/refresh` — For refreshing the access token
 * `POST /scan` — start a scan (background job by default).
 Body: `{ "target": "1.2.3.4", "args": ["-sV","-p","80,443"], "max_seconds": 300 }`
 * If you pass `?sync=true` the request will block until scan completes (not recommended for long scans).
 * `GET /scan/{job_id}` — job metadata and status